 Eating breakfast first thing in the morning, before school or leaving for the day for work can be a challenge.
-At my house, breakfast needs to be quick.
 The goal for breakfast is to include at least three foods groups.
-One of the most popular breakfast meals at my house is pancakes.
-They are easy to prepare and can be topped with many different fruits/toppings to meet you/your family’s tastes.
+A popular breakfast meal is pancakes.
+They are easy to prepare and can be topped with different fruits or other toppings to meet your family's tastes.
 In addition, leftovers can be refrigerated or frozen and reheated in the microwave or toaster for a quick breakfast or snack.
-They can also be used as a part of a breakfast sandwich/wrap.
-Top a pancake with peanut butter and wrap it around a banana…I like to add cinnamon too.
-If pancakes are not your thing, other quick breakfast ideas that include three food groups are listed below.
-Adding a fruit or veggie to your breakfast is a great way to add extra nutrients to your diet.
+Pancakes can also be used as a part of a breakfast sandwich/wrap.
+Top a pancake with peanut butter and wrap it around a banana with a sprinkle of cinnamon

 - Yogurt parfait (layer yogurt, fruit, nuts, and/or granola)